citp/privacy-policy-historical/o/ot/ota/otakumode.com.md

 By using the Service, you will transfer data to the United States.

-By choosing to visit the Service or otherwise provide information to us, you agree that any dispute over privacy or the terms contained in this Privacy Policy will be governed by the laws of the state of California and the adjudication of any disputes arising in connection with Company or the Service will be in accordance with the[ Terms of Use](https://web.archive.org/tos).
+By choosing to visit the Service or otherwise provide information to us, you agree that any dispute over privacy or the terms contained in this Privacy Policy will be governed by the laws of the state of California and the adjudication of any disputes arising in connection with Company or the Service will be in accordance with the[Terms of Use](https://web.archive.org/tos).

 If you are visiting from the European Union or other regions with laws governing data collection and use, please note that you are agreeing to the transfer of your information to the United States and processing globally.
 By providing your information you consent to any transfer and processing in accordance with this Policy.